 Getting a Kunekune Pig

 Since this breed of pig was brought back from near extinction, several breeders in New Zealand and the United Kingdom do exist.
 Finding these pigs outside of these places can be a bigger task.
-Breeders in a couple of states in the U.S. are out there, as well as a few other places, so check out kunekune breeder listings to find a breeder near you.
+Breeders in a couple of states in the United States are out there, as well as a few other places, so check out kunekune breeder listings to find a breeder near you.
 If you live in a place where breeders are prevalent, you may be able to rescue one.

 Your breeder will help you in raising your new piglet and should be able to answer all your questions about your kunekune.
 Some people recommend getting two kunekune pigs at the same time; if you decide later on to give your single pig a companion, it may be harder for the older pig to accept the newcomer.

 Kunekune are identified by their hairy coat.
 They have longer hair than pot-bellied pigs and the majority of them have tassels, also called pire, that hang off their lower jaw like a wattle.
 Their coat comes in a variety of colors, and the hair itself can vary from silky to bristly or coarse.
-Depending on the time of year or season, kunekune hair will also vary as they go through a massive shed in the summer and so may look like a completely different pig than they do in the winter months.
+Depending on the time of year or season, kunekune hair will also vary as they go through a massive shed in the summer, so may look like a completely different pig than they do in the winter months.

 Most kunekune owners keep their pigs in a barn or outside setting.
 Since their main diet is grass, they thrive when they are able to come and go in a secure fenced-in area (often with a live wire) and sleep on sawdust or another kind of bedding in a well-ventilated shelter.
 They don't do well in heat; providing them with shade and ventilation is a must.
-If they get too hot they will roll around in the mud to keep their bodies cool and keep the flies from biting them.
+If they get too hot, they will roll around in the mud to keep their bodies cool and keep the flies from biting them.
 Pigs only sweat on their snouts so it is difficult for them to regulate their body temperature.

 In the summer months, their diet should be a combination of grass and fresh vegetables.
 In the fall and spring, you can add in apples for more fiber and in the winter most people substitute the pellet mixture for grass.
 Higher protein pellets (up to 16 percent) should be offered in very cold weather.